Updated December 15, 20213 min read

 These days, student loan debt is as American as apple pie.
-Whether your dream is a white picket fence or all the avocado toast you can eat, if you went to college, you likely have student loan debt.
+Whether your dream is a white picket fence or all the avocado toast you can eat, if you went to college, you probably have some student loan debt.

 Seeing money drained from your bank account every month can cause a lot of stress.
-But you know what’s worse?
-Not being able to make those payments because you’re disabled and can’t work.
+And things can get even worse if you're not able to make those payments because you’re disabled and can’t work.

-Long-term disability insurance helps protect you from life’s unknowns and ensures you have a paycheck even when you’re not working.
+Long-term disability insurance protects you from life’s unknowns and ensures you have a paycheck even when you’re not working.
 For anyone still paying off student loan debt, disability insurance is a must-have so you don’t fall behind on your loan payments.

 The student loan burden is frontloaded.
 According to research by Payscale, graduates one year out of school pay around 30% of their income to their student loans.
 Ten years after graduation, that number drops to 10%.
 For recent grads, that means it’s easy to fall behind early on.
 It’s hard enough to pay off student loans, and the last thing anyone needs is to be behind the 8-ball when their payments are highest.

 Pay is low early in careers.
-We all have to pay our dues, and it takes some time before we’re making the big bucks.
-New grads are stretched thin with low incomes, "adult" expenses, and student loans on top of all of that.
-There may not even be enough wiggle room to create a robust emergency fund yet.
-The point is, high expenses and low income mean missteps are even more costly.
+High expenses and low income mean missteps are even more costly.
 A disability insurance policy guarantees that you have some money coming in if you’re disabled, and even if you earn a low salary, some money is better than none.

 Just like student loans are an investment in yourself, so is long-term disability insurance.
 You’re protecting your most valuable asset – your ability to make money – and taking a big risk by not having the protection you need, especially while your debt is so high.

-A standard long-term disability insurance policy will help cover all of your expenses.
+A standard long-term disability insurance policy will help cover all of your expenses if you become disabled.
 You apply for a policy, including a specified length of time (the benefit period) and coverage amount (up to 60% of your net income), and you can use the benefit for whatever expenses you see fit.But when it comes to student loans, a student loan disability rider can give you a little bit of extra protection.

 An insurance rider is a tweak to your policy to customize it to fit your needs.
 In this case, for a small addition to your monthly premium, a student loan disability rider adds on coverage to the benefit amount that goes toward student loan payments.
 There are some caveats to student loan disability riders: